Ryan De Franco is a cinematographer whose work often centers stories of closeness and uncertainty.

-Short films include Troy, a darkly comic tale of unasked-for intimacy (Sundance ‘23, Kino Film Panavision Cinematography Award, Vimeo Staff Pick “Best of The Year”); Isole Ciclopi, in which a Sicilian grandmother talks to 5,000 year old rocks (Aspen Shortsfest ‘21, Whistler Film Festival International Shortwork Jury Award); Cattledog, a quiet COVID Western (Austin Film Festival ‘21), A Very Fragile Thing, an Ethiopian-American civil war film (NBFF ‘22), and Jihan, a story of war and waiting on the Kurdish/ISIS front.
+Short work includes Troy, a darkly comic tale of unintentional intimacy (Sundance, Tribeca, Panavision Cinematography Award, Vimeo Staff Pick of The Year); Isole Ciclopi, the story of a Sicilian grandmother who whispers to 500,000-year-old rocks (Aspen, Whistler Film Festival Jury Award); Cattywampus, a heist film in which two diamond thieves reprioritize their work-life balance (Aspen, Palm Springs, Hollyshorts) and Jihan, a personal record of war and waiting along the Kurdish/ISIS front.

 VARIETY: Julia Stiles Directs “Wish You Were Here”